 I often hear parents ask.
 “Is it the ADHD or is it something else?”
 I can relate, because sometimes I find myself asking the same question.
 We call that “something else”: lazy pre-teen, normal 2nd grader, too much sugar, not enough sleep, just a boy.
 While I identify with the question, and the underlying desire to know the answer, I find myself wondering,

 Why does it matter to us?
 Why do we have such a strong need to “explain” our children and their behavior?
 Parents have different reasons.
 For me, I like to think that I will feel a little better if I can hold ADHD accountable when my kids don’t act the way I want them to.
 When I can logically explain why my child is behaving like a crazy person, then the behavior is “not my fault.”
-Its our natural tendency to look for explanations.
-It’s also often our inclination, to look for someone or something to blame.
+It’s our natural tendency to look for explanations.
+It’s also often our inclination to look for someone or something to blame.

 It all comes down to Judgment with a capital “J”- judgment of ourselves, our kids, the school, our situation.
 This is something we do, despite our best intentions.
-So first, let's be gentle on ourselves and call this tendency human nature.
-At the same time, let's challenge ourselves to looking at the situation differently.
+So first, let’s be gentle on ourselves and call this tendency human nature.
+At the same time, let’s challenge ourselves to look at the situation differently.

 No matter what the reason, we want to help our children learn to manage their behavior.
 The more we can do that with support and understanding, and without blame or judgment, the easier it can be for them.
 We’ll likely feel better about ourselves, too.

 So how do we put aside the “why” and interact directly with our children and their behavior?
 It comes down to setting appropriate expectations, and responding to behaviors without blaming the children, themselves.